Protest Isn’t Civil

 Many of these arguments invoke the legacy of Martin Luther King Jr.’s nonviolent protest as a platonic ideal.
 Indeed, some version of his organizing philosophy is often produced as the “right way” for abused minorities in the country to protest and effect change.
 But the version of Kingian and nonviolent civil-rights activism used to scold those who use shame and confrontation as tools today is a false image.

-For King—and more so for the younger generation of student civil-rights leaders who initiated sit-ins Freedom Rides—nonviolence was militant.
+For King—and more so for the younger generation of student civil-rights leaders who initiated sit-ins and Freedom Rides—nonviolence was militant.
 It was confrontational by design.
 Often, this sort of protest required breaking laws—which is why King went to jail dozens of times.
 While Red Hen-style tactics were obviously unavailable to black activists during Jim Crow, obstruction, public call-outs, and protests designed explicitly to provoke white onlookers into violence were part and parcel of the civil-rights strategy.
 But those tactics were not widely considered civil, and according to public-opinion polls, many whites believed black agitators were themselves the ones upending public order, and creating the conditions under which voters who supported white supremacy would only double down on their beliefs.

 Not much has changed over the ensuing decades.
 Marginalized people remain at risk of being labeled “uncivil” for all but the most passive of disagreements.
 From outrage over black activists stopping cars in San Francisco to essays that lectured Women’s March participants for signs that “send a message of hostility to those conservatives and Trump voters,” to the two-year-long freakout about Colin Kaepernick’s choice to kneel, cries to return to civility often overshadow the actual violence being targeted by protest.
 Remarkably, the current national hand-wringing was provoked by two legal and entirely nonviolent methods of protest.
 Denying a senior administration official a meal is perfectly legal in Virginia; Waters advocated a campaign of public shaming, not acts of violence.